-&lt;sup>17 Okina and Shiratsuka (2004b) pointed out that the BOJ had to conduct monetary policy under a significant and unforeseen slowdown in the potential growth, which differed significantly from a standard stabilization policy around a stable growth trend.
+^{21.} Okina and Shiratsuka (2004b) pointed out that the BOJ had to conduct monetary policy under a significant and unforeseen slowdown in potential growth, which differed significantly from a standard stabilization policy around a stable growth trend.
 Under such circumstances, it should be stressed that the elimination of the structural impediments themselves is a more effective policy response than measures taken for a sustained period to offset cyclical factors.

-&lt;sup>18 There seems to be a general consensus among the central banks that money market rates are need to keep at a positive level to minimize the side effects arising from a zero-interest-rate environment.
+^{22.} There seems to be a general consensus among the central banks that money market rates need to be kept at a positive level to minimize the side effects arising from a zero interest rate environment.

-Under the QEP, market participants lost the incentive to engage in transactions in the call market.
-Lenders barely covered transaction costs, given very tight interest margins, since the overnight call rate remained very close to zero.
+Figure 8 Outstanding Amounts in the Uncollateralized Call Market since the overnight call rate remained very close to zero.
 Borrowers did not need to raise funds in the money market primarily because the funds-supplying operations of the BOJ offered the primary means of financing.
 That implies that the money markets under zero interest rates with ample liquidity almost stopped functioning as a risk-sharing device among financial institutions.
-Financial institutions chose the face-to-face transactions with the BOJ, in preference to market transactions with other participants.
+Financial institutions opted for face-to-face transactions with the BOJ, in preference to market transactions with other participants.